weberi/jordanhorses/content/contact/_index.md

 ---
 date: 2025-01-01
-description: "We are happy to here from you"
+description: "We are happy to hear from you"
 tags: []
 omit_header_text: true
 private: true